KDE/digikam-doc/supported_materials/image_formats.rst

 JPEG
 ----

-JPEG is a compressed format that trades some of the image quality to keep file sizes small.
+`Joint Photographic Experts Group <https://en.wikipedia.org/wiki/JPEG>`_ is a compressed format that trades some of the image quality to keep file sizes small.
 In fact, most cameras save their images in this format unless you specify otherwise.
 A JPEG image is stored using lossy compression, and you can vary the amount of compression.
 This allows you to choose between lower compression and higher image quality or greater compression and poorer quality.
 The only reason to choose higher compression is because it creates smaller files so you can store more images, and it's easier to send them by e-mail or post them on the Web.
 Most cameras give you two or three choices equivalent to good, better, best, although the names vary.
-For more information about the JPEG format `see this Wikipedia page <https://en.wikipedia.org/wiki/JPEG>`_.

 JPEG 2000
 ---------

-JPEG 2000 is supported as well.
+`JPEG 2000 <https://en.wikipedia.org/wiki/JPEG_2000>`_ is an improvement intended to replace the older JPEG by the JPEG committee, introduced in 2000.
 It provides for the same compression ratio with better (smoother) results compared to JPEG.
 The 2000 version has the option of being lossless if so specified in the settings.
-For more information about the JPEG 2000 format `see this Wikipedia page <https://en.wikipedia.org/wiki/JPEG_2000>`_.
+It supports metadata and 1§ bits color depth.

 TIFF
 ----

-TIFF has been widely accepted and widely supported as an image format.
+`Tagged Image File Format <https://en.wikipedia.org/wiki/TIFF>`_ has been widely accepted and widely supported as an image format.
 Commonly, TIFF may be stored by the camera in uncompressed form or using a lossless compression algorithm (Deflate).
 It maintains higher image quality but at the expense of much larger file sizes.
 Some cameras let you save your images in this format, and it is a popular format because of its lossless compression algorithm.
 The problem is that the format has been altered by so many people that there are now 50 or more flavors and not all are recognizable by programs.
-For more information about the TIFF format `see this Wikipedia page <https://en.wikipedia.org/wiki/TIFF>`_.

 PNG
 ---

-PNG is an image format that was developed as a replacement for a number of older, in the 1990's widely used, image file formats.
+`Portable Network Graphics <https://en.wikipedia.org/wiki/Portable_Network_Graphics>`_ is an image format that was developed as a replacement for a number of older, in the 1990's widely used, image file formats.
 It is a lossless format like TIFF but it is much more compact and saves disk space.
 Although your camera is unlikely to support PNG, some people like to convert their photographs to PNG as soon as they get them on their computer.
 Unlike JPEG, PNG images do not lose quality every time you re-encode them after modification. digiKam fully supports PNG images and the Batch Queue Manager can convert a batch of images from any supported format to PNG (and other formats) in one step.

 PNG is an extensible file format for the lossless, portable, well-compressed storage of raster images.
 PNG provides a patent-free replacement for GIF and can also replace many common uses of TIFF.
 PNG is designed to work well in on-line viewing applications, such as the World Wide Web, so it is fully streamable with a progressive display option.
 Also, PNG can store gamma and chromaticity data for improved color matching on heterogeneous platforms.
 PNG supports 8 and 16 bits / colors /pixels depth.
 It's the perfect file format to archive your photographs.
-For more information about the PNG format `see this Wikipedia page <https://en.wikipedia.org/wiki/Portable_Network_Graphics>`_.

 PGF
 ---

-*Progressive Graphics File* is another not so known but open file image format.
+`Progressive Graphics File <https://en.wikipedia.org/wiki/Progressive_Graphics_File>`_ is another not so known but open file image format.
 Wavelet-based, it allows lossless and lossy data compression.
 PGF compares well with JPEG 2000 but it was developed for speed (compression/decompression) rather than to be the best at compression ratio.
 At the same file size a PGF file looks significantly better than a JPEG one, while remaining very good at progressive display too.
-Thus it should be well-suited for photo archiving (digiKam uses this format in database to store thumbnails).
-For more information about the PGF format `see this Wikipedia page <https://en.wikipedia.org/wiki/Progressive_Graphics_File>`_.
+Thus it should be well-suited for photo archiving and **digiKam uses this format in database to store thumbnails**.

 WEBP
 ----

-WEBP is an image file format developed by Google intended as a replacement for JPEG, PNG, and GIF file formats for the Internet uses.
+`Web Photo <https://en.wikipedia.org/wiki/WebP>`_ is an image file format developed by Google intended as a replacement for JPEG, PNG, and GIF file formats for the Internet uses.
 It supports both lossy and lossless compression as well as animation and alpha transparency.
-It support metadata but colors depth is limited to 8 bits.
-For more information about the WEBP format `see this Wikipedia page <https://en.wikipedia.org/wiki/WebP>`_.
+It supports metadata but colors depth is limited to 8 bits.
+WebP was first announced by Google in 2010 and produce files that were smaller than JPEG files for comparable image quality.

 HEIF
 ----

-High Efficiency Image File Format is a container format for storing individual digital images and image sequences.
+`High Efficiency Image File Format <https://en.wikipedia.org/wiki/High_Efficiency_Image_File_Format>`_ is a container format introduced in 2015 for storing individual digital images and image sequences.
 The standard covers multimedia files that can also include other media streams, such as timed text, audio and video.
 HEIF can store images encoded with multiple coding formats, for example both SDR and HDR images.
 HEVC is an image and video encoding format and the default image codec used with HEIF.
 HEIF files containing HEVC-encoded images are also known as HEIC files.
 Such files require less storage space than the equivalent quality JPEG.
 HEIF support 12 bits color depth and metadata.
-This format have been adopted to store images in Apple devices.
-For more information about the HEIF format `see this Wikipedia page <https://en.wikipedia.org/wiki/High_Efficiency_Image_File_Format>`_.
+This format have been adopted in 2017 to store images in Apple devices.

 AVIF
 ----

-AV1 Image File Format is an open, royalty-free image file format specification for storing images or image sequences compressed with AV1 in the HEIF container format.
+`AV1 Image File Format <https://en.wikipedia.org/wiki/AVIF>`_ is an open, royalty-free image file format specification introduced in 2019 for storing images or image sequences compressed with AV1 in the HEIF container format.
 It competes with HEIC, which uses the same container format built upon ISOBMFF, but HEVC for compression.
 AVIF showed better compression efficiency than JPEG as well as better detail preservation, fewer blocking artifacts and less color bleeding around hard edges in composites of natural images, text, and graphics.
 AVIF support 12 bits color depth and metadata.
-For more information about the AVIF format `see this Wikipedia page <https://en.wikipedia.org/wiki/AVIF>`_.

 JXL
 ---

-JPEG XL is a royalty-free raster-graphics file format that supports both lossy and lossless compression.
+`JPEG XL <https://en.wikipedia.org/wiki/JPEG_XL>`_ is a royalty-free raster-graphics file format that supports both lossy and lossless compression.
 It is designed to outperform existing raster formats and thus become their universal replacement.
-For more information about the JXL format `see this Wikipedia page <https://en.wikipedia.org/wiki/JPEG_XL>`_.
+JPEG XL is particularly optimised for responsive Web environments, so that content renders well on a wide range of devices.
+Moreover, it includes several features that help transition from the legacy JPEG format.
+JPEG XL was introduced at the end of 2020.
+JPEG XL support 16 bits color depth and metadata.

 .. note::